 A landlord must return a security deposit, with interest, to a tenant within forty-five (45) days of the termination of the tenancy.
 The landlord may retain a portion of the security deposit to account for unpaid rent, or damage beyond normal wear and tear.
 The tenant is allowed to be present for the inspection that produces the accounting of any amount owed, but to do so the tenant must notify the landlord at least fifteen (15) days before moving, and must do so in a written statement that also includes the tenant’s new address.
 Regardless of whether the tenant requests to be present for the inspection, the landlord must notify the tenant of any withholding, and mail all money owed, to the tenant’s last known address within forty-five (45) days of the end of the tenancy (§ 8–203)

-There is no statutory rent due date; rather landlords and tenants may determine a date in the rent agreement.
+There is no statutory rent due date; rather landlords and tenants may determine a date in the rental agreement.
 There is no statutory grace period.

 Notice to Pay or Quit – If a tenant does not provide rent on the day it is due, the landlord has the right to post this notice on the dwelling unit, informing the tenant that the landlord may initiate eviction proceedings if the rent is not paid.
 Although Maryland, unlike most states, does not require a set number of days of notice, the tenant may avoid being evicted by paying the amount owed before the sheriff completes the eviction (§ 8-401).